Finkch/finchutil/README.md

 To install this library, copy the `.lua` files from `src` into your Picotron's `util` folder (`/appdata/system/util`).
 If the `util` directory does not exist, make one at the location.
 To install the startup script, copy `startup.lua` from the `startup` directory to your Picotron's `system` folder (`appdata/system`).
+To install the logging function, copy the logging function file (from `finkchutil/logger/log.lua`) into Picotron's system folder (`/appdata/system`).

 Alternatively, you can store the files on your host OS and mount the directory to its respective location on Picotron.
 To do so, edit your Picotron's `config` file (see [Picotron User Manual](https://www.lexaloffle.com/dl/docs/picotron_manual.html) for where to find the config file).
 You may mount the directory containing the files or the files themselves.